Alexa McDonough: 1981 Nova Scotia general election

+MLA years

-McDonough was personally popular throughout Nova Scotia, consistently being the voters' top choice in leadership polls, but her popularity did not rub off on the party.
+After the 1981 election, she spent the next three years as the only New Democrat, and the only woman in the House of Assembly.
+She took on the "old boys' network", that permeated Nova Scotia's politics at the time, by attempting to dismantle the province's entrenched patronage system.
+McDonough was personally popular throughout Nova Scotia, consistently being the electors' top choice in leadership polls, but her personal popularity did not extend to the party.
 She led the party through three more elections, eventually building the caucus up to three members: all from the mainland, including future Nova Scotia NDP leader, Robert Chisholm.
-After fourteen years as the Nova Scotia NDP leader, which at the time made her the longest-serving leader of a major political party, she stepped down on November 19, 1994.
+Following her fourteen years as the Nova Scotia NDP leader–which, at the time, made her the senior incumbent leader of a major political party in Canada–she stepped down on November 19, 1994.
 John Holm, the NDP's Sackville-Cobequid MLA, took over as interim leader, until Chisholm was elected leader in 1996.
+She remained a member of the NDP's legislative caucus until she resigned from the House of Assembly on October 20, 1995.

 Federal leadership

 As the fortunes of the Nova Scotia NDP were slowly rising during the mid-1990s, the same could not be said of its federal counterpart.
 The 1993 Canadian federal election was an unmitigated disaster for the NDP.
-Under Audrey McLaughlin's leadership, the party suffered its worst defeat since the late 1950s, in terms of seats, when it was then called the CCF.
+Under Audrey McLaughlin's leadership, the party suffered, to that date, its worst defeat since 1961 when it was founded.
 When looking at the popular vote, it was the worst ever election for a federal social-democratic party in the 20th century, with just seven percent of the vote.
 The party only had nine seats, three short of the twelve seats needed to have official party status in the House of Commons, and all the extra funding, research, office space and Question Period privileges it accords.